 Payments for adult foster support are not made for room and board, items of comfort or convenience, or the costs of facility maintenance, upkeep and improvement.
-Payment for adult foster support does not include payments made, directly or indirectly, to members of the individual's immediate family.
 The methodology by which the costs of room and board are excluded from payments for adult foster support is described in Appendix I.

 Payment to an adult foster care provider is available to assist in placing and maintaining members with extraordinary support needs in licensed adult foster care settings.
 Reimbursements are based on assessments completed by the service coordinator.
 Payments are based on the member supported meeting a required threshold in the hours of direct support and supervision required of the foster care provider.